-A typical Brazilian greeting, E ai?, is not often used by natives in Portugal.
+It’s a typical Brazilian greeting.
+Natives in Portugal don’t use E ai? very often.
 However, if you use it anywhere else, people will most probably understand you.

 The phrase is used both as a substitute for “hi” and “how are you?”, thus functioning as a two-in-one expression.
-This is why it is so useful to use in any informal setting.
+This is why it is so useful to use in an informal setting.

 How are You?
 How are you doing?–Como voce esta?/ Como vai voce?

 The greetings of Como voce esta?
 (How are you?) and como vai voce?
 (How are you doing?) are informal, and examples of Brazilian greetings.
-That is the reason these two phrases are used everywhere with friends, family, close gatherings, and co-workers.
+That is the reason you can use these two phrases everywhere with friends, family, close gatherings, and co-workers.

 How are You?
 How are you Doing?–Como estas?, Como vais?

-As we have seen Como voce esta and Como vai voce are informal greetings mostly used in Brazil, there is a slightly different way of saying “how are you?” in Portuguese.
+While Como voce esta and Como vai voce are informal greetings mostly common in Brazil, there is a slightly different way of saying “How are you?” in Portugal.

-The Portuguese language often omits the person as it is implied by the way the verb is conjugated.
-The phrases Como estas?, and Como vais?, are used in more simplified versions in Portugal.
+The Portuguese language often omits the person due to its implication in the conjugated verb.
+The phrases Como estas? and Como vais? are used in more simplified versions in Portugal.

-The translation for “dear”, uttered in Portuguese as Querido is similar to the Spanish carino or carina.
-The terms querido and querida are used as forms of endearment all over Portugal and in Portuguese-speaking countries.
-It is translated as “dear” for males and females, respectively.
+The translation for “dear”, uttered in Portuguese as Querido, is similar to the Spanish carino or carina.
+People all over Portugal and in Portuguese-speaking countries use the terms querido and querida as forms of endearment.
+It translates to “dear” for males and females, respectively.